*SPOTS ARE STILL AVAILABLE FOR 2019!

 Three follow-up group calls will occur over the six months after the intensive program.
 The purpose of these calls is to support each other in the reincorporation process and continue to tend the relationships made during the intensive.
 How are the lessons learned being integrated?
 How are you seeking support from your community to integrate your lessons?
 Are you finding mentors or anchors around you to help support the process?
 Are you following through with next steps towards goals set while on the trail?

-We are currently accepting applications for 2019.
+We are currently accepting applications for 2019, and have a few spots left!
 To apply write a one to two-page essay explaining a bit about who you are and why you feel called to do this program.
 If you are in need of a scholarship, please let us know that on your application.
-Once completed, email the essay to, firstname.lastname@example.org.
+Once completed, email the essay to, email@example.com.
 Expect a response from us confirming the receipt of your application and next steps.
-Our application deadline is February 20th and we will notify you by mid-March if you are accepted into the program.
 Please understand that not everyone who applies gets accepted.
 Participant spots will be confirmed upon receipt of a $250 deposit.

 Program Cost: $2,800 for those enrolled by April 1st, $3,000 for those that enroll after April 1st.
 Submit your application by January 15th to be eligible for a $150 early bird discount.
 There are two half scholarships and one full scholarship available for this year.
 Do not let the price tag stand in the way of applying.
 We have never turned anyone away due to financial limitations.
 If you’re the right fit for this program and willing to put in the work, then we will help you get the money needed to make this program a reality for yourself.